top of page

 The Piledriver is easily lifted to dump while not worrying about the engine.
 As we stated earlier these engines will run at angles and even upside down.
 Just leave the engine run and go about your business.
 You can also store your machine in a trailer or shop vertically, this makes storage much better.

 Be aware that most of the weight resides towards the front of the machine to make is less difficult to dump and for better traction.
 Because of this the operator needs to be careful when going downhill with a load.
+First keep the engine rpm revved to keep the gearbox engaged, this will slow the machine down going downhill.
 You must keep your hands on top of the handles to prevent the machine from tipping forward.
 Make sure all your employees know this before operation to prevent an untimely dump.

 With any type of machine like this care must be taken with it's operation.
 Overloading or driving at high speeds with loads can cause serious damage.